Yellow fever situation report

 - The last confirmed case had symptom onset on 23 June.

-- Phase II of the vaccination campaign is ongoing, targeting more than 2 million people in 10 provinces.
+- Phase II of the vaccination campaign launched on 10 October.
+The target population consists of more than 2 million people in 12 districts in 10 provinces.

 - The last confirmed non-sylvatic case had symptom onset on 12 July.

-- 16 probable cases remain under investigation (4 in Kinshasa, 8 in Kwango, and 1 case each in Bas Uele, Kwilu, Lualaba and Sud Ubangi provinces).
+- 16 probable cases are under investigation (4 in Kinshasa, 8 in Kwango, and 1 case each in Bas Uele, Kwilu, Lualaba and Sud Ubangi provinces).

-- The reactive vaccination campaign in Feshi Health Zone in Kwango province concluded after 152 492 people were vaccinated.
-The reactive campaign in Mushenge Health Zone in Kasai province began on 20 October.
+- The reactive vaccination campaigns in Feshi Health Zone in Kwango province is ongoing and will begin shortly in Mushenge Health Zone in Kasai province.

-- The continuing detection and investigation of probable cases (including the 45 probable cases in Angola) demonstrate that active surveillance is ongoing.
+- The continuing detection and investigation of probable (including the 42 probable cases in Angola) and sylvatic cases demonstrate that active surveillance is ongoing.
 Nevertheless, it is important to note persistent difficulties in surveillance and laboratory confirmation capacities, which may delay case detection.
 A strong and sustained surveillance effort remains crucial.

 - The status of the probable cases in Angola will be reviewed by the Ministry of Health’s Final Classification Committee once the investigations are completed on their exposure history and yellow fever vaccination status.